Kerry, Karzai narrowing differences over security deal

 One is a U.S. request to run independent counter-terrorism missions on Afghan territory, which have long infuriated Karzai.
 The Afghans instead want the United States to pass on information and let them handle the action.

-The second sticking point is a U.S. refusal to guarantee protection from foreign forces as it could lead to offensive action against another ally, neighbouring Pakistan.
+The second sticking point is a U.S. refusal to guarantee protection from foreign forces as it could lead to offensive action against another ally, neighboring Pakistan.

 The official described the talks as candid but constructive, covering areas where differences exist including demands by Afghanistan for more access to U.S. intelligence.